 Associate's Degree Programs

 Associate's degree programs prepare individuals for entry-level positions as safety technicians.
 These 2-year programs require a few general education courses and include broad topics in safety.
 Some offer specialized electives that allow students to focus on a particular area of interest.
-Courses might include:

 Bachelor's Degree Programs

 Bachelor's degree options relevant to prospective safety coordinators include occupational health and safety or environmental safety majors.
 These programs develop students' abilities to identify a hazardous situation and resolve it.
 Core courses cover general principles in legal regulations and safety standards.
 Students can often concentrate on a specific discipline, such as industrial hygiene or fire safety.
 Some schools encourage students to participate in research or complete internships.

 Master's Degree Programs